tarakanbg/api.vateud.net/README.md

 * `admin` - unrestricted access
 * `events` - access to events management
-* `staff` - access to vACC details and staff lists management (pending future update)
+* `staff` - access to vACC details and staff lists management

 Admins are notified by email when a new user signs up, and after checking their credentials, they'll assign him roles, usually within the day.